nus-cs2103-AY2223S2/tp/docs/UserGuide.md

         <img src="images/UIscreenshots/patientSS/../johnDoe_added.png" style="zoom:100%">
       </p>
       <br/>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** You can indicate patient information in any order that you wish.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** You can indicate patient information in any order that you wish.
 But do make sure that you have entered all compulsory parameters (ie. those not in square bracket, such as `NAME`, `NRIC`, `PHONE`, etc).
 </div>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** In the event of unsuccessful addition, please check through the parameter constaints in the table [above](#patient-constraints) to make sure that all parameters comply with the constraints.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** In the event of unsuccessful addition, please check through the parameter constaints in the table [above](#patient-constraints) to make sure that all parameters comply with the constraints.
 Parameters such as `DATE_OF_BIRTH` and `EMAIL` are prone to error, so be careful with those when you enter patient information.
 </div>

 <br/>